 In the analysis conducted by the SSC's working party and ad hoc Group, the range of different TSEs have been assessed from a molecular, cellular, experimental animal and epidemiological point of view.
 Some species are susceptible to particular TSEs whereas others are not and the presence of a species barrier may be absolute or require a higher infective load before the recipient species becomes infected.
 The agents of BSE, vCJD and scrapie have been assessed experimentally in different species, in specially developed transgenic animals and in vitro cellular studies.
 Unfortunately, several of the crucial experiments have not yet been conducted or cannot be done for obvious reasons but there is so far no basis to infer that in practice a definite species barrier exists between cattle and man.
-There may be a barrier or there may be none (e.g. from 1 to 10.000).
+There may be a barrier or there may be none (e.g. from 1 to 10.000), although available evidence indicates that values greater than 1 are likely to be more realistic.